Big Six (Premier League): Big Four

-Emergence of the Big Six (2010s)
+Big Six

 Following an acquisition by Abu Dhabi United Group and subsequent increase in spending funds, Manchester City started to purchase elite players and qualified for the UEFA Champions League in 2011, for the first time in its history as well as winning the Premier League title in the 2011–12 season.
 Tottenham Hotspur, under the management of Harry Redknapp from 2009 to 2012, finished in 4th and 5th place consistently, leading to its addition to the Big Four with Manchester City to form the Big Six.
 The 2010–11 season of the Premier League was the first time in the competition's history all six clubs finished in the top six.

 The Big Six dominated the finishing places of the top four in the Premier League between 2010 and 2022, with the 2015–16 season being the only one with a top-four finish by a club outside the Big Six, as it ended with Leicester City becoming the champions for first time.
 In seasons between 2010 and 2024, there were twelve occurrences of a Big Six club not finishing in the top six, and between 2019 and 2024, there was one season in which the Big Six clubs finished in the top six of the league, shifting from the 2016–17 to 2019–20 seasons, when the Big Six occupied all top-six places.

+In 2022 and 2023, the Big Six clubs each generated an annual revenue between £372 million to £713 million.
+In 2021, the Big Six clubs' average spending on transfers was £50.9 million, more than twice the amount spent by any other club in the league.
+The Herald described them as clubs with "the biggest bank balances and the biggest fanbases".